mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "I've been begging it to stop!"

-"There's nothing could be done to stop it, and no way to take it back."
+"There's nothing could be done to save her, and no way to take it back."

 I drew closer and knealt by hae side while Boon let out another howl in the distance.
 It shook me.